 This route climbs the long Northeast Ridge of Lone Pine Peak from the desert floor at 6,000'.
-The NE Ridge, is the Central of the three impressive ridges coming down from the summit toward the town of Lone Pine.
+The NE Ridge, is the CENTRAL of the three impressive ridges coming down from the summit toward the town of Lone Pine.
 From the town, make a left turn on the town's only light and follow the Whitney Portal Road.
 Make a left turn onto dirt road named "Olivas Ranch Road".
 Where the road splits, take the right hand road.
-Just before you reach the dwelling's gate, another dirt road branches right and slightly up hill.
+Just a few feet after the split, another (rather indistinct) dirt road branches right and slightly up hill.
 Drive up the road as far as possible.
+The road ends in a turnaround.
+Barely visible path goes down to the creek bed and across it to the right side of it and up.
 The NE Ridge is the right hand skyline above you.

 This route was first climbed by Phil Warrender and Gary Valle over two days in July 1982.

-Miguel Carmona and I (Alois Smrz) soloed the ridge in 1984 in 12.5 hours and only used the rope for one short rap off the top of the First Tower.
-If you have to rope ANY of the pitches, this beautiful, classic alpine arete will become an ENDLESS overnight trip.
+Miguel Carmona and I (Alois Smrz) soloed the ridge in 1984 in 13 hours CTC (3rd reported ascent) and only used the rope for one short rap off the top of the First Tower (which my wife Penelope and I avoided in 2013 and down climbed the steep, but reasonable step) .
+If you have to rope ANY of the pitches, this long, classic alpine arete will become an ENDLESS overnight trip.

-"From the notch at the top of the Northeast ridge, climb straight up the headwall, loosely following a 12 inch wide dike from the bottom to halfway up the headwall.
+05/08/2008- Nate Ricklin advised the following regarding the upper ridge exit: "From the notch at the top of the Northeast ridge, climb straight up the headwall, loosely following a 12 inch wide dike from the bottom to halfway up the headwall.
 Where the dike veers left, go straight up, aiming for the left side of some big-looking overhangs.
 Pull the final overhang at a splitter finger-size crack.
 About 2.5 pitches, 5.7."

-On February 23,2012, Ben Horne (zoomloco on Summitpost) ran up the route solo in 7hrs 00min to the top of the ridge, took 19 minutes to get to the summit and descended via the East Ledges/Slopes to his car in RT of 11 hrs and 25 min, again, in 11 hours and 25 minutes Car to Car in winter!!
+On February 23,2012, the late Ben Horne (zoomloco on Summitpost) ran up the route solo in 7hrs 00min to the top of the ridge, took 19 minutes to get to the summit and descended via the East Ledges/Slopes to his car in RT of 11 hrs and 25 min, again, in 11 hours and 25 minutes Car to Car in winter!!

+Descend via the regular East Ledges Route.
+The descent from the Summit Plateau (cc 12,000 feet) to the North Tuttle Creek dirt road (5,900 feet) takes 3-4 hours, and is never harder than class 2, if you hit it right.
+Walk the North Tuttle Creek dirt road back to your car (3 miles of desert hiking).
 It might be very wise, to learn this East Ledges descent route before one attempts the NE Ridge in the winter.
-The descent from the summit plateau is not very complicated, but there are possibilities of making a mistake and downclimbing various steep gullies and cliffs instead of the class 2 hike down the East Ledges.
+The descent from the summit plateau is not very complicated, but there are possibilities of making a mistake and down climbing various steep gullies and cliffs instead of the class 2 hike down the East Ledges.
 In the winter,a simple mistake like that, could make this portion of the climb the undisputed crux of it!

 Recommended for those, who like to suffer.
 Great (and long) ALPINE route!

-50 m rope, Set of Wires, 4 medium Hexes, 2 larger SLCDs (equiv. to #3 and #3 1/2 Friends), slings, one short ice axe and one ice hammer (for the party), good leather (or plastic) boots, gaiters, crampons, gloves plus extra pair, small stove and pot, water bottle, Goretex Bag (-5F), pad, no cook food for 3 days, clothing, harness, helmet.
-Try to go as light as possible, less than 25lbs each.
+50 m rope, a few medium to large wires, 4 medium Hexes, 2 larger SLCDs (equiv. to #3 and #3 1/2 Friends), 10 biners, 2 knife blades (optional), slings, one short ice axe and one ice hammer (for the party), good winter boots, light down jacket, light Gore-Tex top and bottoms, gaiters, crampons, gloves plus extra pair for the party, small stove and pot, water bottle each, Gore-Tex down Bag (-5 F), light ground cover, sleeping pad, no cook food for 3 days, harness, helmet.
+Try to go as light as possible, less than 25 lbs each.